dengking/Hardware/docs/CPU-memory-access/Memory-alignment/Purpose-of-memory-alignment/index.md

 Modern processors have multiple levels of cache memory that data must be pulled through; supporting single-byte reads would make the memory subsystem throughput tightly bound to the execution unit throughput (aka cpu-bound); this is all reminiscent of how [PIO mode was surpassed by DMA](http://www.differencebetween.net/technology/difference-between-dma-and-pio/) for many of the same reasons in hard drives.

 The CPU **always** reads at its word size (4 bytes on a 32-bit processor), so when you do an unaligned address access — on a processor that supports it — the processor is going to read multiple words.
-The CPU will read each word of memory that your requested address straddles.
-This causes an amplification of up to 2X the number of memory transactions required to access the requested data.
+The CPU will read each word of memory that your requested address straddles(跨式组合).
+This causes an amplification(放大) of up to 2X the number of memory transactions required to access the requested data.

 Because of this, it can very easily be slower to read two bytes than four.
 For example, say you have a struct in memory that looks like this: